Norilsk: Time zone

-Geography and natural environment
+Geography

 Norilsk sits between the West Siberian Plain and Central Siberian Plateau at the foot of the 1700 m Putorana Mountains.
-It is one of the world's most northerly settlements and is both the largest city built on permafrost and the largest city inside the Arctic Circle.
-Norilsk has an extremely harsh subarctic climate (according to the Köppen climate classification, it is between subarctic (Dfc) to tundra (ET)).
+It is one of the world's most northerly settlements and is both the second largest city built on permafrost (after Yakutsk), and the second largest city inside the Arctic Circle (after Murmansk).
+Norilsk has an extremely harsh subarctic climate.
 It is one of the coldest cities in the world – far colder than Murmansk, which is located at almost the same latitude.

-As a result of Norilsk's geographical isolation on the Taimyr Peninsula, the rest of Russia is usually referred to as “the mainland”, and expressions like “move to the mainland” or “on the mainland” are common among locals.
+As a result of Norilsk's geographical isolation on the Taymyr Peninsula, the rest of Russia is usually referred to as “the mainland”, and expressions like “move to the mainland” or “on the mainland” are common among locals.

 Climate

-Despite being located inside the Arctic Circle, Norilsk has a subarctic climate (Köppen climate classification Dfc) with very long, extremely cold winters (from early October to May) and very short, mild summers.
-Norilsk experiences negative temperatures for about 240 days a year, and snow cover lasts from seven to nine months, with more than 50 days of snowstorms.
-Strong winds are common.
-The average temperature in January is about -27 °C.
+Despite being located inside the Arctic Circle, Norilsk has a subarctic climate (Köppen: Dfc; Trewartha: Ecld) with long, snowy bitterly cold winters and short, cool and wet summers.